 Will I need to have any tests before my operation?

 Yes.
-These tests will ensure that you are physically fit for surgery and help your doctor to choose the most appropriate treatment for your type of disease and stage (type of cells and the actual position of the cancer).
-You may have:
+These tests will ensure that you are physically fit for surgery and help your doctor to choose the most appropriate treatment for your type of disease and stage (position of the cancer.)